 Grouping Plants Based on Needs

-Tomatoes and basil are another perfect pair—not only do they taste amazing together in the kitchen, but basil helps repel pests that love to munch on tomato plants.
+Even in a raised bed vegetable garden layout, tomatoes and basil are another perfect pair—not only do they taste amazing together in the kitchen, but basil also helps repel pests that love to munch on tomato plants.
 By strategically grouping plants that benefit each other, I can maximize space, improve plant health, and even boost flavor in my harvest!

 As mentioned previously, I have written a whole guide on companion planting to help you plan your garden space.